-Vaccines from Pfizer-BioNTech and Moderna are being administered in the U.S. right now, Johnson & Johnson applied for emergency use authorization (EUA) from the Food and Drug Administration (FDA) for its COVID-19 vaccine in February, and others are on track to do the same.
+Vaccines from Pfizer-BioNTech and Moderna are being administered in the U.S. right now, Johnson & Johnson just received emergency use authorization (EUA) from the Food and Drug Administration (FDA) for its COVID-19 vaccine in late February, and others are on track to do the same.
 Even though you will likely not be able to choose which vaccine you will get, it’s still helpful to know how each one is different.

 With that in mind, we mapped out the differences between the most prominent vaccines so far.

 What is it like to get a COVID-19 vaccination?